sudnya/video-classifier/minerva-technical-documentation.md

 itself becomes a feature selection system.

-The following image includes a visualization of some of the low level features that were learned by Minerva after being presented 10,000 random images.
+The following image includes a visualization of some of the low level features (inputs that a pooling maximally responds to) that were learned by Minerva after being presented 10,000 random images.

 ![Layer One Features](/documentation/tech-report/images/layer1-features-64x64-network.jpg "Layer One Feature Responses")